solidi/hl-mods/workspace/redist/readme.txt

         - "lightsout" - all the lights are turned out, but your flashight has unlimited battery
         - "slowmo" - everything is slowed down by half!
 (Single-player only)
         - "ice" - all the ground is covered in ice
-        - "topsyturvy" - everything is turned upside down
+        - "topsyturvy" - everything is turned upside down (Single-player only)
         - "barrels" - start with the gravitygun, flaming explosive barrels spawn to throw at others
         - "turrets" - random sentry guns random firing bullets and rockets at everyone
         - "chumxplode" - killer chumtoads appear directly after an explosion